web

 We are delighted to confirm our two keynote speakers:

-• David Collington, Partner and Head of Benefits Consulting at Barnett Waddingham is a recognised expert on the Multigenerational Workforce, drawing on research and practical insights to help employers understand and respond to the diverse needs of employees across all life stages.
+• David Collington, Partner and Head of Benefits Consulting at Barnett Waddingham is a recognised expert on the Multigenerational Workforce.
+David will draw on research and practical insights to help employers understand and respond to the diverse needs of employees across all life stages.
+Client case studies will be shared, covering both the private sector and HE.

-• Dr Paul Redmond is recognised as an expert on generational change, the future of work, and graduate employability and formerly Director of Student Experience and Enhancement at the University of Liverpool.
+• Dr Paul Redmond will share top tips for engaging all generations.
+Paul is recognised as an expert on generational change, the future of work, and graduate employability and formerly Director of Student Experience and Enhancement at the University of Liverpool.

 Who is this for?